 ACCIDENT/INCIDENT PROCEDURE YOU ARE RESPONSIBLE FOR SAFE PLACE, SAFE PRACTICE, SAFE EQUIPMENT & SAFE PERSON!
-49 Guidelines USE THE ACCIDENT/INCIDENT AIDE MEMOIRE see Annex A In any accident/incident, any person involved with the activity can and should issue the command "Stop, Stop, Stop" and if necessary, apply first aid.
+49 Guidelines USE THE ACCIDENT/INCIDENT AIDE MEMOIRE see Annex A • In any accident/incident, any person involved with the activity can and should issue the command "Stop, Stop, Stop" and if necessary, apply first aid.
 Once the command is issued all firing or movement is to cease and personnel are to wait for further direction from the range safety staff.
 It is then the responsibility of the RCO to ensure the correct actions are taken.
-50 Ops room/Range Control role Immediately inform Range Control.
-Range control will, if necessary call an ambulance and send it to the correct location.
-There is no requirement for the RCO to phone an ambulance.
-51 In the event of a civilian ambulance being required, the following information is needed: Number of casualtiesType of injuriesLocation of casualty 52 Ambulance control, ERV location The user is to send someone to meet the ambulance at the entrance to the range.
-53 RCO Incident Control Point The range staff will cordon off the incident area and set up an Incident Control Point (ICP) and inform Range Control of its location.
+50 Ops room/Range Immediately inform Range Control.
+Control role Range control will, if necessary call an ambulance and send it to the correct location.
+F4 In the event of a There is no requirement for the RCO to phone an ambulance.
+51 civilian ambulance Number of casualties being required, Type of injuries the following • Type of injuries information is Location of casualty needed: 2 Essention of Subucity 52 Ambulance control, The user is to send someone to meet the ambulance at the entrance to ERV location the range.
+53 RCO Incident The range staff will cordon off the incident area and set up an Incident Control Point Control Point (ICP) and inform Range Control of its location.
 All agencies attending will be directed by the Range Control.
-All visitors to the incident are to be controlled by the ICP Comd, this includes outside agencies such as the police and emergency services.
+All visitors to the incident are to be controlled by the ICP Comd, this includes a statistic and a second are stated as a state of the stat includes outside agencies such as the police and emergency services.
 Ensure communications are maintained with the Range Control at all times throughout the incident.
-54 Accident/Incident reporting Once the accident/incident is under control, it is the RCOs responsibility to ensure they follow the reporting procedure laid out in the relevant publication, e.g. Pam 21.
+54 Accident/Incident Once the accident/incident is under control, it is the RCOs responsibility reporting to ensure they follow the reporting procedure laid out in the relevant publication, e.g. Pam 21.
 The RCO must have the necessary reporting procedure at hand either in or extracted from the necessary publication.

 NIGHT FIRING YOU ARE RESPONSIBLE FOR SAFE PLACE, SAFE PRACTICE, SAFE EQUIPMENT & SAFE PERSON!
 55 Supervision A high standard of supervision is necessary during night firing, therefore the RCO is to assess how many safety supervisors are required depending on the experience of the firers.
 This is to be recorded in the RSD/RASP.
-RCOs, together with safety supervisors, must ensure that weapon not aligned outside the limits of the range, during all weapon handling 56 Red Lamps The 'range in use' flag is to be replaced by a red lamp.
+RCOs, together with safety supervisors, must ensure that weapons are not aligned outside the limits of the range, during all weapon handling.
+56 Red Lamps The 'range in use' flag is to be replaced by a red lamp.
 When the target line for LNV is established, units are to place at both flanks at approximately 3 metres two red lamps one for each flank, these are to ensure firers do not engage outside these red lights.
 57 Torches During weapon inspection, red filter torches are to be used to avoid continual interference with night vision.
 58 Target Locations Targets can be positioned 25 metres from the main firing point during LNV shooting, or at 100 metres using the lights in the main console building If artificial light is employed then the targets can be positioned in either of the positions listed above.
 59 LNV A firing point should be established at the LNV from the target line.
 As the light alters, it is the firers that are to be moved not the targets.